lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 No click bait here, I'm really going to talk about infinite money, so buckle up and enjoy this new 2^8 special!

-## Prepare to be mind blown
+## Making money

 You make money.
 Your country also makes money.

-For **you** making money means selling stuff, or selling labor.
+For *you* making money means selling stuff, or selling labor.

-For **your country**, making money means creating it out of thin air.
+For *your country*, making money means creating it **out of thin air**.

-These two meanings of making money couldn't be more different from each other, yet this distinction largely goes unnoticed by the average citizen, and because of this, almost everyone's concept of money is a myth.
+These two meanings of making money couldn't be more different, yet this distinction largely goes unnoticed, and because of this, almost everyone's concept of money is a **myth**.

-Yes, your country also sells stuff to other countries, but that's not how the money you have in mind — the one you earn and pay your taxes in — is made.
+Yes, your country also sells stuff to other countries, but the currency market is only a place of transit for money, it's not its origin.

 ## But before, why money

-Some people speak of money as not that important or meaningful, but those usually have enough of it to associate money with luxury.
+Some people speak of money as not that important or meaningful, but they usually have enough of it to associate money with luxury.

-For the vast majority of people money isn't related to luxury, it's related to food, shelter, health, and the ability to pay a couple of bills on time, some of the time.
+For others money isn't related to luxury, it's related to food, shelter, health, or the ability to pay a couple of bills on time, some of the time.

-Like everyone else you likely define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be used to describe gold when people carried it in pouches, yet your money and that gold are nothing alike.
+Like everyone else you likely define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be said about gold when people carried it in pouches, yet your money and that gold are nothing alike.

 ## You think you're educated?